 - Excellent Wireless performance, Top Rated, I’ve tried just about every Wireless vendor and this router (and any model above it from Asus) takes my Top Pick.

-- Great logging.
-If you want to know what is happening with your Network Security this router has some decent System Logging in addition to modern features like Parental Controls that can be controlled through a Smartphone.
+- Somewhat (semi) decent logging for a home router.
+If you want to know what is happening with your Network Security this router has some (semi) decent System Logging in addition to modern features like Parental Controls that can be controlled through a Smartphone.

 - This router supports OpenVPN out of the box, that is a big deal.